Udny Mort House: Architecture

 Udny Mort House is described as a "rare and important structure" by Scottish Church Heritage Research.
 Historic Scotland allocated it a Category B listing in April 1971.
 Some restoration work was undertaken in 1976–77.
-A further inspection by Aberdeenshire Council officials in July 1998 suggested it required further work, particularly highlighting the need for re-pointing and some roof slate replacement.
+A further inspection by Aberdeenshire Council officials in July 1998 suggested it required further work, particularly highlighting the need for repointing and some roof slate replacement.

 The dead house in Ontario, Canada, built in about 1868, is a very similar structure to Udny Mort House.
 It seems to have been used during bad weather to store bodies until burial was possible.